Lincoln Battalion

+The Lincoln Battalion (Batallón Abraham Lincoln), the major component of what came to be known as the Abraham Lincoln Brigade, was the 17th (later the 58th) battalion of the XV International Brigade that fought in the Spanish Civil War.
+Named after United States President Abraham Lincoln, the battalion was organized by the Communist International.
+The XVth Brigade was one of many mixed brigades that comprised the International Brigades.

-The Lincoln Battalion was formed by a group of volunteers from the United States who served in the Spanish Civil War as soldiers, technicians, medical personnel and aviators fighting for Spanish Republican forces against the Nazi-supported forces of General Francisco Franco and his Nationalist faction.
-The Lincoln Battalion integrated white and black volunteers on an equal basis.
-Of the approximately 3,015 volunteers from the US, 681 were killed in action or died of wounds or sickness.
+The Lincoln Battalion was formed by American volunteers who served as soldiers, technicians, medical personnel, and aviators alongside the Spanish Republican forces against the Nazi-supported forces of General Francisco Franco and his Nationalist faction.
+Unlike the segregated U.S. Army in the 1930s, the Lincoln Battalion integrated white and black soldiers on an equal basis.
+Of the approximately 3,000 American volunteers who went to Spain, 681 were killed in action or died of wounds or sickness.

 History

 Creation

-The Spanish Civil War was fought from July 17, 1936, to April 1, 1939, between the Republicans, who were loyal to the Spanish Republic, and the Nationalists, a rebel movement led by General Francisco Franco.
+The Spanish Civil War was fought from 17 July 1936 to 28 March 1939.
+The combatants were the Republicans—a political alliance referred to as the Popular Front, which was loyal to the Spanish Republic (hence, also referred to as the Loyalists)—and the Nationalists, a rebel movement led by General Francisco Franco, which was backed by the fascist countries in Europe.
+The Spanish Civil War's triggering event was the coup of July 1936 in which the Nationalists attempted to overthrow the elected Republican government.

-On July 26, just eight days after the revolt had started, an international communist conference was held at Prague to arrange plans to help the Republican Government.
-It decided to raise an international brigade of 5,000 men and a fund of 1 billion francs.
-At the same time communist parties throughout the world quickly launched a full scale propaganda campaign in support of the Popular Front.
-The Communist International immediately reinforced its activity sending to Spain its leader Georgi Dimitrov, and Palmiro Togliatti the chief of the Communist Party of Italy.
-From August onward aid started to be sent from Russia, over one ship per day arrived at Spain's Mediterranean ports carrying munitions, rifles, machine guns, hand grenades, artillery and trucks.
-With the cargo came Soviet agents, technicians, instructors and propagandists.
+On 26 July, less than ten days after the coup started, an international Communist conference was held in Prague to formulate plans to assist the Republicans.
+The conference attendees decided to raise a multinational brigade of 5,000 men and a fund of one billion francs.
+At the same time, Communist parties worldwide launched a full-scale propaganda campaign supporting the Popular Front.
+The Communist International soon joined the activity, sending to Spain its leader Georgi Dimitrov, as well as Palmiro Togliatti, the chief of the Communist Party of Italy.
+The Soviet Union began supplying aid to the Republicans in August 1936.
+Over one ship per day arrived at Spain's Mediterranean ports carrying munitions, rifles, machine guns, hand grenades, artillery, and trucks.
+With the cargo came Soviet agents, technicians, instructors, and propagandists.

-The Communist International immediately started to organize the International Brigades with great care to conceal or minimize the communist character of the enterprise, in the line of the Popular Front, and make clear the campaign was on behalf of progressive democracy.
-In keeping with Popular Front culture, the Americans named their units the Abraham Lincoln Battalion, the George Washington Battalion, and the John Brown Battery.
-Other countries used names like "Garibaldi" in Italy.
-One hundred twenty-five American men and women also served with the American Medical Bureau as nurses, doctors, technicians, and ambulance drivers.
+The Communist International quickly started to organize the International Brigades, taking care to conceal or minimize the Communist character of the enterprise.
+In keeping with Popular Front culture, the Republican cause was portrayed as a struggle for progressive democracy, and the American soldiers in Spain named their units the Abraham Lincoln Battalion, the George Washington Battalion, and the John Brown Battery.
+Other countries used similar patriotic names, e.g., the Garibaldi Battalion from Italy.
+Besides the Americans who volunteered as soldiers, another 125 men and women served with the American Medical Bureau as nurses, doctors, and ambulance drivers.